stanford-rc/rse-services/_docs/guides/best-practices/index.md

  - How do I compile/build/test/install?
  - How do I get started?

-For the last point, it's good to provide the user with a "Getting Started" link directly after they have installed the software.
-It should serve as a toy example of using your software, and give them a base to grow.
+{% include alert.html title="Make it easy to get started" type="tip" content="For the last point, it's good to provide the user with a Getting Started link directly after they have installed the software.
+It should serve as a toy example of using your software, and give them a base to grow." %}

 ### Code Documentation